conan-io/docs/reference/conanfile.rst

             # ...
         return "Installed mysystemdeps"

-Conan will keep track of the execution of this method, so it is not invoked again and again at every conan command.
-The execution is done per package, as some packages of the same lib might have different system dependencies.
-If you are sure all your binary packages have the same system requirements, just add the following line to your method:
+Conan will keep track of the execution of this method, so that it is not invoked again and again at every conan command.
+The execution is done per package, since some packages of the same library might have different system dependencies.
+If you are sure that all your binary packages have the same system requirements, just add the following line to your method:

 ..  code-block:: python